-Throughout my lifespan, daily physicality has fortified my courage to 'slay the dragon' of my own fear-based psychopathologies head on.
+Throughout my lifespan, daily physicality has fortified my courage to "slay the dragon" of my own fear-based psychopathologies head-on.
 If you are prone to fear-based anxiety, maybe exercise can be something within the locus of your control that serves as an elixir to minimize your fear of the unknown, too?

 How does regular physical activity break the cycle of fear-evoked paralysis?
-In 2014, neuroscientists at University of Bristol discovered a unique brain pathway they believe is the root of the universal response of animals and humans to freeze in place when we’re afraid.
+In 2014, neuroscientists at the University of Bristol discovered a unique brain pathway they believe is the root of the universal response of animals and humans to freeze in place when we’re afraid.
 Their revolutionary study unearthed a chain of neural connections stemming from the cerebellum.